-The Credit Annex attached as Exhibit “C”, if any; and
+The Credit Annex attached as Exhibit “C”, if any;

-Such other terms and conditions as may be specified in the “Transaction Confirmation(s)” which must be completed in a form similar to the form attached hereto as Exhibit “D”In entering into this Agreement, the Parties agree and are acting in reliance upon the understanding that all Transactions, together with this Agreement, shall constitute a single integrated agreement, and that the Parties would not otherwise enter into any Transaction(s).
-Unless expressly agreed and stated otherwise, this Agreement shall govern all outstanding and future Transactions that are not governed by a separate executed Agreement between the Parties.
+Such other terms and conditions as may be specified in the “Transaction Confirmation(s)” which must be completed in a form similar to the form attached hereto as Exhibit “D” and

+Such modification(s) to this Agreement or special provisions as described in the attached Exhibit “E”, if any.

+In entering into this Agreement, the Parties agree and are acting in reliance upon the understanding that all Transactions, together with this Agreement, shall constitute a single integrated agreement, and that the Parties would not otherwise enter into any Transaction(s).
+Unless expressly agreed and stated otherwise, this Agreement shall govern all outstanding and future Transactions that are not governed by a separately executed Agreement between the Parties.

 IN WITNESS WHEREOF, the Parties have executed this Agreement in duplicate originals, each of which shall constitute and be an original effective Agreement between the Parties.